LinkWellNodes/Documentation/docs/services/direct-request-jobs/examples/weather-data/AccuWeather.md

 The following guide illustrates an easy example of how to retrieve a `uint256` value from AccuWeather's **Current Conditions API**, and write it to your blockchain smart contract or Web3 application using our highly-resilient Chainlink oracle infrastructure.

-## Real-world example (retrieve current temperature from AccuWeather API to your smart contract application)
+## Writing the current AccuWeather temperature to your blockchain smart contract

-Accessing AccuWeather data from within your blockchain contract or Web3 application is as simple as:
+Retrieving AccuWeather data from within your blockchain contract or Web3 application is as simple as:

 1. Creating an AccuWeather API key through the AccuWeather website.
 1. Determining the **location key** for your target latitude / longitude.